jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 ## Declarative Pipeline Migration Assistant
-This project can convert freestyle projects to declarative pipeline.
+This project includes a plugin that uses details from a Freestyle project to generate a starting Jenkinsfile.The Declarative Pipeline Migration Assistant plugin uses a “best effort” approach during generation, which means supported configurations in Freestyle projects will be automatically converted, and placeholder stages will be created for plugins that are not yet supported.

-There is two modules in the project:
+There are two modules in the project:
+- The plugin which uses the API to generate a Jenkinsfile based on a Freestyle project
-- The API (the base of extension points to convert different parts of freestyle project)
+- The API (the base of extension points to convert different parts of a Freestyle project)

-- The plugin which uses the API to convert a freestyle project
+### The plugin
+For further details on using the plugin, please see Converting a Freestyle project to a Declarative Pipeline.

 ### API
-Some interfaces define some extension of the conversion:
+Interfaces that define extension of the conversion:
-- BuilderConverter: convert Builder
+- **BuilderConverter:** convert Builder
-- BuildWrapperConverter: convert BuildWrapper
+- **BuildWrapperConverter:** convert BuildWrapper
-- JobPropertyConverter: convert JobProperty
+- **JobPropertyConverter:** convert JobProperty
-- PublisherConverter: convert Publisher
+- **PublisherConverter:** convert Publisher
-- ScmConverter: convert SCM
+- **ScmConverter:** convert SCM
-- TriggerConverter: convert BuildTriggers
+- **TriggerConverter:** convert BuildTriggers

-To have a plugin participating to the conversion.
+The Declarative Pipeline Migration Assistant plugin currently supports a limited number of plugins.
+See the documentation for details.

+If you want to add support for a specific plugin that is not currently supported, the process includes the following steps:

 #### Add converter api dependency